Bretton Byrd: Career

 Byrd was largely self-taught as a singer and pianist, and made his living as a performer from the age of 16.
 This led to work as conductor and composer for travelling revues and pantomimes around the UK.
 He accompanied Hetty King, Harry Jolson (brother of Al) and other variety acts.

 After an introduction to Louis Levy in 1930 he was employed by British Gaumont, then the largest British production company.
 He began writing scores for films such as It's Love Again (1936).
 Byrd worked for the company's musical department both as a composer and arranger.
 After leaving British Gaumont, he was employed by a variety of other production companies including Metro-Goldwyn-Mayer, Warner Bros., RKO Radio, and Twentieth Century.

-In the 1950s also worked in television, as the musical director for Douglas Fairbanks' series of 160 television films, for 35 of which he also composed the music.
+In the 1950s Byrd also worked in television, as the musical director for Douglas Fairbanks' series of 160 television films, for 35 of which he also composed the music.
 He was also the musical director for the Monte Cristo and Charlie Chan series.